Information Design in Cheap Talk: Optimal Information Design

 \begin{theorem} Algorithm 1 determines the highest achievable payoff for the sender. \end{theorem}

-In the algorithm, although there are infinitely many strategies that the receiver would take for each pair of $(-j,k)$, we only check four possibilities, namely IC-PP, IC-PM, IC-MP and IC-MM.
+The algorithm above specifies a finite procedure to determine the sender's highest equilibrium payoff.
+In principle, for every pair $(-j,k)$, it is sufficient to search only four possibilities, namely IC-PP, IC-PM, IC-MP, and IC-MM as they determine the highest probabilities that the receiver can take the sender-preferred action without violating the sender's incentive compatibility.
+Therefore, the steps of the procedure are bounded above by $|A|^2+4|A|$.
+Nevertheless, the procedure we describe guarantees a faster search without checking all possibilities across all $(-j,k)$.
 We prove the sufficiency of such simplification in the appendix.

+To find the highest equilibrium payoff across different prior beliefs as in Figure \ref{vs}, in principle, we would run Algorithm 1 for every prior belief $\mu_0$.
+However, it is unnecessary given the linearity of the problem.
+We only need to apply the algorithm again when the prior belief crosses a boundary belief, i.e., when the set of $(-j,k)$ satisfying Bayesian plausibility changes.

-The construction behind this algorithm generalizes \cite{lipnowski2018cheap} to the case of binary state with arbitrary preferences.
+The construction behind this algorithm generalizes \cite{lipnowski2018cheap} under the case of a binary state with arbitrary preferences.
 When the sender has state-independent preferences (transparent motives), the marginal incentive $m_S(\alpha)$ is equal to 0 for every mixed action $\alpha$ (including pure action).
-The incentive compatibility requirement (\ref{compareslopes}) in Lemma \ref{IC-sender} would then require $W'_{-j,k}(\cdot\ ;\alpha_{-j}, \alpha_k)=0$ for any action pair, which implies that sender highest achievable payoff will be given by the quasiconcave envelope of $\overline{v}(\cdot)$.
+The incentive compatibility requirement (\ref{compareslopes}) in Lemma \ref{IC-sender} would then require $W'_{-j,k}(\cdot\ ;\alpha_{-j}, \alpha_k)=0$ for any action pair.
+This implies that to find the sender's highest achievable payoff, we can search for the highest piecewise step functions such that every endpoint of a piece is inside the sender's value correspondence.
+This leads to the quasiconcave envelope of $\overline{v}(\cdot)$.
 In our setup, the fact that $m_S(\alpha_{-j})$ is in general different from $m_S(\alpha_{k})$ means that $W'_{-j,k}(\cdot\ ;\alpha_{-j}, \alpha_k)$ is not restricted to be equal to 0.
 The sender in our setup can achieve a payoff greater than or less than the quasiconcave envelope of $\overline{v}(\cdot)$.

-The use of randomization to relax incentive compatibility constraints also follows \cite{lipnowski2018cheap}, who point out that sender can gain credibility by degrading self-serving information.
-In our model, randomizing over recommending the sender-preferred action $\overline{a}_k$ in $A_R(\mu_k)$ with the less preferred one $\underline{a}_k$ may make the sender less inclined to misreport $\mu_k$ when his true belief is $\mu_{-j}$.
-Thus the sender in our model can benefit from inducing the receiver to choose actions which are ex post suboptimal from sender's point of view.
-The algorithm provides a general method of determining the mixture actions that will maximize the sender's payoff for general state-dependent preferences.